danbider/lora-tradeoffs/README.md

 <p align="center">
 <img src="assets/fig1_learning.png" alt="Fig 1 - Learning" width="750">
 </p>
+Figure 1: LoRA performance scales by rank and underperforms full finetuning in code and math.
+(A) Starcoder-Python, (B) Magicoder-Evol-Instruct-110K, (C) OpenWebMath, (D) MetaMathQA.
+In (A) and (B) y-axis: HumanEval pass@1.
+In (C) and (D) y-axis: GSM8K strict match.
+In all panels, “base model” indicates Llama-2-7B without instruction finetuning.
+Note that 16 epochs are ≈1.16B and ≈1.6B tokens, for Magicoder-Evol-Instruct-110K and MetaMathQA, respectively.

 <p align="center">
 <img src="assets/fig2_forgetting.png" alt="Fig 2 - Forgetting" width="750">
+Figure 2: LoRA forgets less than full finetuning.
+In all panels, the y-axis shows the average of HellaSwag, ARC-Challenge and Winogrande for Llama-2-7B trained trained on: (A) StarCoder-Python (B) Magicoder-Evol-Instruct-110k (C) OpenWebMath (D) MetaMathQA.

 # Model Checkpoints and LoRA Adapters